 - Map and Locations

-The BS degree program in public health is designed for students to develop and apply knowledge from multiple disciplines for the promotion and protection of health of the human population.
-This degree is designed to appeal to students with interests in population rather than individual health and prepares students with skills in the five core areas of public health:, namely:
+The BS degree program in public health teaches students to develop and apply knowledge from multiple disciplines for the promotion and protection of the health of the human population.
+This degree is designed to appeal to students interested in populations of people (rather than an individual's health), preparing the students with skills in the five core areas of public health, namely: